 Outcomes, outcomes, outcomes

 Healthcare, as we know it today, is changing.
 We’re moving from a fee-for-service system to a value-based care system.
 So what does that mean?
 Currently, clinics get paid based off of the services they provide. $100 for an eval, $10 for a modality, whatever it may be.
 By 2019 this could be something of the past for Medicare payment.
 The Merit-Based Payment System or MIPS will provide payment based on quality and performance in the clinic.
 How can that be measured?
 OUTCOMES.
 MIPS will account for plus or minus 9% of your Medicare payments.
 Losing 9% for low performance on outcomes is a BIG deal.
 Check out my interview on the matter with CEO of WebPT, Nancy Ham.
 How can you lessen the stress of the payment reform?
 Prepare.
+If you are stressed or anxious, buying delta 8 THC gummies online from a reputed store will be a great help.

 Prepare for Payment Reform